 2. Keep skin hydrated

 “Hydration is the first step to healthy skin,” says Dr. Nussbaum.
-“Moisturized skin improves the skin barrier to prevent inflammation, irritation and dryness, and also plumps the epidermal cells to look supple and smooth rather than dehydrated and wrinkled.”
+“Moisturized skin improves the skin barrier to prevent inflammation, irritation, and dryness, and also plumps the epidermal cells to look supple and smooth rather than dehydrated and wrinkled.”

 3. Add some vitamin C

 A vitamin C serum is a must in your morning routine, according to Dr. Nussbaum.
-“Vitamin C is a potent antioxidant that neutralizes free radicals to decrease skin aging and skin cancer,” she says.
+“Vitamin C is a potent antioxidant that neutralizes free radicals to decrease skin aging and help prevent skin cancer,” she says.

 4. Exfoliate weekly